 “Computer use” shall include using library computers for any purpose, including without limitation, word processing purposes, or for Internet and electronic mail use.
 Use of Library computers is subject to the Library’s Policy on Patron Guidelines.

-- A patron must have a library card in good standing to use the public computers managed by the Library’s reservation
+- A patron must have an unexpired library card to use the public computers managed by the Library’s reservation

 - Persons using the computers, and accompanied by children six and under, may not leave the children